rackersteve/rackspace-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 product_url: dedicated-hosting
 ---

-This article explains user permissions for Dedicated Hosting and shows you how to manage these permissions.
+This article describes user permissions for Dedicated Hosting and shows you how to manage these permissions.

 You manage permissions in the [MyRackspace